instantiator/WIP-flipperzero-DotKiller-fap/README.md

   - set a period to automatically run the app (dayly/weekly/monthly).
   - select only vibro/sound/led or only two, or all of them to confirm the finish.
   - info/about.
+  - exit. (possible also keeping pressed the Back button)

 That's it that's all.
 Thank you very much!!